 Where can find Barron County Birth, marriage, Divorce and Death Records?

 Barron County vital records can be found at the Wisconsin Office of Vital Records has copies of Birth, Marriage, Divorce & Death Records reported since 1907.
 There is a fee for each copy requested.
 Please refer to the information to the Statewide Vital Records in Wisconsin for current fees and application process..

 You can search online for Barron County Birth, Marriage, Divorce or Death Records.
 You can also Order Electronically Online or can download an application for Wisconsin Birth Certificate, Marriage Certificate, Divorce Certificate, Death Certificate Application to mail.

-Adams County does have Federal Census Schedules to assist in finding out about your family tree.
-United states federal Population Schedules are available for 1820, 1830 (as Michigan Territory), 1840 (as Wisconsin Territory), 1850, 1860, 1870, 1880, 1890 (fragment, see below), 1900, 1910, 1920, 1930 and 1940.
+There are many types of census records for Barron County guide you in researching your family tree.
+Federal Population Schedules are available for 1820, 1830 (as Michigan Territory), 1840 (as Wisconsin Territory), 1850, 1860, 1870, 1880, 1890 (fragment, see below), 1900, 1910, 1920, 1930 and 1940.

 Barron Co.
 Mortality Schedules can be obtained for 1850, 1860, 1870 and 1880.
 Barron Co.
 Industry and Agriculture can be found for 1850, 1860, 1870 and 1880.
 Barron Co.
 Union Veterans Schedules is available for 1890.
 One can find free down-loadable and also printable census forms to help you with your research.

 There are Wisconsin State censuses from 1895 and 1905.
 Also the Wisconsin Compiled Census and Census Substitutes Index for 1820-1890.
 You can find free down-loadable and also printable census forms to help you with your research.
 See Also Wisconsin Census Records Research Guide